 Perhaps an individual with loads of followers will fill the gap, but it’s a commitment.
 I’ll follow if someone does.

 I’ll be in shock for quite a while.
 What a shame WP.
 You didn’t have to go this route.

 I hope that this is like the “New Coke” fiasco and that they do resume this challenge.
 Again, I’d be happy to freelance as their new WPC Creator.

-1. Each week, we’ll provide a theme for creative inspiration.
-You take photographs based on your interpretation of the theme, and post them on your blog (a new post!) anytime before the following Friday when the next photo theme will be announced.
+1. Each week, WordPress will provide a theme for creative inspiration.
+You take photographs based on your interpretation of the theme, and post them on your blog (a new post!) anytime before the following Wednesday when the next photo theme will be announced.
 2. To make it easy for others to check out your photos, title your blog post “Weekly Photo Challenge: (theme of the week)” and be sure to use the “postaday″ tag.
 3. Follow The Daily Post so that you don’t miss out on weekly challenge announcements, and subscribe to our newsletter – we’ll highlight great posts.
 Add Media photos from each month’s most popular challenge.